Grants and Awards

 The Loft is pleased to announce the winners of the 2015 McKnight Artist Fellowships for Writers in Creative Prose and Children's Literature (Older Children).

-For the award in Poetry/Spoken Word Poetry, judge LeAnne Howe selected Susanne Aspley, Shannon Gibney, Josh Ostergaard, and Susan Power.
+For the award in Creative Prose, judge LeAnne Howe selected Susanne Aspley, Shannon Gibney, Josh Ostergaard, and Susan Power.
 Honorable mentions went to Danielle Sosin, Nancy Scott Hanway, Tami Mohamed Brown, and Eric Vrooman.

 For the Award in Children's Literature (Older Children), judge Connie Hsu chose Kelly Barnhill.
 Honorable mentions went to Megan Atwood, Laura Salas, and Lynne Jonnell.